run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/environment-configuration/banner-logo.md

 3. Click on the pointed box to drag a file or make the upload;
 4. Click on "Save".

-!!! info "Change the loading icon"
+!!!
+Abstract "Change the loading icon"
     To change the loading icon, change the value of the parameter 387 to "YES".

 	Path: Parametrization > CITSmart Parameters > 387.